Evo Morales: ALBA and international appearances

 Morales with regional allies, at the Fórum Social Mundial for South America: President of Paraguay Lugo, President of Brasil Lula, President of Ecuador Correa and President of Venezuela Chávez.

-Morales' administration sought strong links with the governments of Cuba and Venezuela.
-In April 2005 Morales traveled to Havana for knee surgery, there meeting with the two nations' presidents, Castro and Chávez.
-In April 2006, Bolivia agreed to join Cuba and Venezuela in founding the Bolivarian Alternative for the Americas (ALBA), with Morales attending ALBA's conference in May, at which they initiated with a Peoples' Trade Agreement (PTA).
-Meanwhile, his administration became "the least US-friendly government in Bolivian history".
-In September Morales visited the U.S. for the first time to attend the UN General Assembly, where he gave a speech condemning U.S. President George W. Bush as a terrorist for launching the War in Afghanistan and Iraq War and called for the UN Headquarters to be moved out of the country.
-In the U.S., he met with former presidents Bill Clinton and Jimmy Carter and with Native American groups.
-Relations were further strained between the two nations when in December Morales issued a Supreme Decree requiring all U.S. citizens visiting Bolivia to have a visa.
-His government also refused to grant legal immunity to U.S. soldiers in Bolivia; hence the U.S. cut back their military support to the country by 96%.
+Morales' administration sought strong links with Cuba and Venezuela, with Morales meeting with their respective leaders, Castro and Chávez, in Havana in April 2005.
+In 2006, Bolivia joined Cuba and Venezuela in founding the Bolivarian Alternative for the Americas (ALBA); at ALBA's conference in May, they initiated a Peoples' Trade Agreement (PTA).

+Morales also oversaw "the least US-friendly government in Bolivian history".
+In September Morales visited the U.S. to attend the UN General Assembly, where he gave a speech condemning U.S. President George W. Bush as a terrorist for launching wars in Afghanistan and Iraq and called for the UN Headquarters to be moved out of the country.
+In the U.S., he met former presidents Bill Clinton and Jimmy Carter and with Native American groups.
+U.S.-Bolivian relations were further strained in December when Morales issued a Supreme Decree requiring all U.S. citizens visiting Bolivia to have a visa.
+His government's refusal to grant legal immunity to U.S. soldiers in Bolivia led the U.S. to cut its military support to Bolivia by 96%.

-In December 2006, he attended the first South-South conference in Abuja, Nigeria, there meeting Libyan leader Muammar Gaddafi, whose government had recently awarded Morales the Al-Gaddafi International Prize for Human Rights.
-Morales proceeded straight to Havana for a conference celebrating Castro's life, where he gave a speech arguing for stronger links between the Americas and the Middle East to combat U.S. imperialism.
+In December 2006, he attended the first South-South conference in Abuja, Nigeria, there meeting Libya's Muammar Gaddafi, whose government had recently awarded Morales the Al-Gaddafi International Prize for Human Rights.
+Morales proceeded to Havana for a conference celebrating Castro's life, where his speech argued for stronger links between the Americas and the Middle East to combat U.S. imperialism.
 Under his administration, diplomatic relations were established with Iran, with Morales praising Iranian President Mahmoud Ahmadinejad as a revolutionary comrade.
 In April 2007 he attended the first South American Energy Summit in Venezuela, arguing with many allies over the issue of biofuel, which he opposed.
 He had a particularly fierce argument with Brazilian President Lula over Morales' desire to bring Bolivia's refineries – which were largely owned by Brazil's Petrobrás – under state control.
 In May, Bolivia purchased the refineries and transferred them to the Bolivian State Petroleum Company (YPFB).